zdenham/open-facets/readme.md

 ## Facet Folders

-Because we break facets down into various parts (handlers, logic, storage, modifiers, interfaces), it constitutes having a separate folder for each facet rather than just a single file.
+Because we break facets down into various parts (external handlers, logic, storage, modifiers, interfaces), it constitutes having a separate folder for each facet rather than just a single file.